josephquesnel/josephquesnel/README.md

-- 👋 Hi, I’m @josephquesnel
+-- 👋 Hi, I’m @josephquesnel
-- 👀 I’m interested in Python,Django Webapp development on Heroku.
+- 👀 I’m interested in Python, App and Backend development!.
-- 🌱 I’m currently learning Algorithms & Data structures on LeetCode.
+- 🌱 I’m currently learning about AI/ regression modelling using Azure.
-- 💞️ I’m looking to collaborate on python webapps & API's.
+- 💞️ I’m looking to collaborate on any.
 - 📫 Reach me by email josephquesnel@ymail.com

 <!---